 Based in Boca Raton, Florida, MobileHelp serves users ranging from 19 to 110 years old in all 50 states.
-In 2012, they were awarded the North American Frost & Sullivan Award for Growth Capital Investment Opportunity for their Duo device, which was the first fully integrated mobile medical alert device with GPS technology.
+In 2012, MobileHelp received the North American Frost & Sullivan Award for Growth Capital Investment Opportunity for its Duo device, which was the first fully integrated mobile medical alert device with GPS technology.
 According to the company’s website, MobileHelp assists someone with an emergency every 7.5 minutes.
 The company is FDA registered, FCC certified, and PTCRB certified.

 Who MobileHelp Is Best For

 Those Without a Landline

-Most companies charge an extra monthly fee for an in-home cellular connection.
-MobileHelp is one of the only companies that includes cellular service in their base price for their in-home device, and still, the MobileHelp Classic is among the least expensive in-home systems available on the market today.
+Unlike most other companies that charge an extra monthly fee for an in-home cellular connection, MobileHelp includes cellular service in its base price for one of its in-home devices.
+And still, the MobileHelp Classic is among the least expensive in-home systems available on the market today.

-For seniors who do not have a landline in their home, choosing the MobileHelp Classic over other companies’ in-home devices can save them over $100 per year.
-Even many landline-based in-home devices cost more per month than the MobileHelp Classic, so the device is a great choice for anyone hoping to keep costs low.
+For seniors who do not have a landline in their home, choosing the MobileHelp Classic over other companies’ in-home devices can save them over $100 per year, making it a great choice for anyone hoping to keep costs low.